All Episodes

 You can't set off fireworks in New York either.

-Uh hell, a fireworks are already going off on a beach where I live.
+Hell, a fireworks are already going off on the beach where I live.

-A flag is is not is not going to uh uh well, I guess it could injure somebody if you throw it on them and catch them on fire, but not the same, uh not the same category.
+A flag is not going to, well, I guess it could injure somebody if you throw it on them and catch them on fire, but not the same category.

 I am celebrating my country's independence.

-I want to see what what what Francis Scott Key saw when he wrote the lyrics to the Star Spangled Banner and so forth.
+I want to see what Francis Scott Key saw when he wrote the lyrics to the Star-Spangled Banner and so forth.

 If you do try it, blame it on me.